 There are at least three ways to steep this tea.
 You could toss the entire ganpu in the pot and let it steep grandpa style with very hot water (that's what I do).
 You could poke holes in the skin so that more of the water can penetrate more of the skin and tea more easily and quickly and still steep it grandpa style (or take out the mandarin/tea after a set period of time).
 You could also break off pieces of the peel and and steep that with the pu-erh as desired.

 These mandarins hail from Xinhui, Guangdong Province, picked in 2017.
 The pu-erh is from Yunnan (of course!), 2015 vintage.
-Each mandarin weighs approximately 7 to 9 grams, though they will vary.
+Each mandarin weighs approximately 10 grams, though they will vary.

-Note: you may notice some white crystallization on the exterior of the mandarin.
+Note two things: 1.
+You may notice some white crystallization on the exterior of the mandarin.
 Fear not!
 It is crystallized citrus oil, naturally occurring from the drying process.
+2. Our most recent shipment from China has the mandarins wrapped in cloth, not gold foil.
+So the photo is different cosmetically from what you will receive even though the tea is the same.